Creative Visitation Schedules

 The parents alternate weekends but the child goes to Parent B’s house every day after school until Parent A picks him up at a designated time.

 Whatever custody schedule you choose, if possible, try to give everyone in your family time to adjust before making changes.
 Sometimes, implementing a visitation schedule temporarily before finalizing the divorce gives each spouse or parent as well as the children an opportunity to test out the schedule.
-Again, all of the schedules above are just examples and there are an infinite possibilities and variations.
+Again, all of the schedules above are just examples and there are infinite possibilities and variations.
 Please consult with an attorney prior to agreeing to any visitation schedule as it is always imperative that you understand your rights in this process.